 Golden Bear Orientation is a weeklong event that begins the day after Move-In.
 You'll see groups of new students, led by Student Coordinators, participating in various orientation activities.
 This will lead to crowds and lines and congestion.
 Plan accordingly!
 Here are some suggestions:

-- Bring your lunch that week so you don't have to wait in long restaurant lines
+Bring your lunch that week so you don't have to wait in long restaurant lines

-- Give yourself a little extra time to get to meetings or appointments on campus
+Give yourself a little extra time to get to meetings or appointments on campus

-- Avoid scheduling vendor meetings or inviting outside guests to campus during orientation week
+Avoid scheduling vendor meetings or inviting outside guests to campus during orientation week

-- How can I support the new students?add
+How can I support the new students?

 If you are a faculty or staff member, we have many ways for you to be more formally involved.
 If you believe your department should be more closely involved with the program, please email New Student Services at: nss@berkeley.edu.